 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Strenuous physical exercise—May increase risk of low blood sugar
+- Liver disease—Use with caution.
+May increase the risk of low blood sugar.

-This medicine is usually taken between 1 and 30 minutes before a meal.
-If you skip the meal, also skip the scheduled dose of nateglinide.
+Take this medicine 1 to 30 minutes before a meal.
+If you skip a meal, then you should also skip your dose of nateglinide.